Utah is home to *the best* road trip in all of America known by most as simply “The Utah National Parks Road Trip” or “Mighty 5 Road Trip.”

 Things to Know Before Your Epic Mighty 5 Road Trip

-Entrance Fees: You can expect $20-$30 per vehicle but we suggest you go ahead and purchase the America the Beautiful Pass (which can be found at the entrance gates to most national parks).
-This pass gets you into all National Parks, Forests, Monuments, and more including 2,000 sites for free after a one time $79 fee.
+Expect $30 per vehicle OR I suggest you go ahead and purchase the America the Beautiful Pass (which can be found at the entrance gates to most national parks or purchased in advance).
+This pass gets you into all National Parks, Forests, Monuments, and more including 2,000 sites for free after a one time $80 fee.

 Dogs are not allowed on trails in most national parks due to their potentially disruptive presence with the natural ecosystem.
 The basic rule is they are allowed where cars can go so be sure to check the rules before bringing along your furry friend.